Yuki2718/adblock/README.md

 ### dynamic-rules.txt

 Nooplists for medium mode of uBlock Origin dedicated for English user.
 The objective is to help those non-techie, yet security-conscious, people to use the mode.
 Payment services and mobile sites are out-of-scope<sup>1</sup>.
-In addition, following rules are included (Update: removed `* localhost * block` as causes trouble in some particular case):
+In addition, following rules are included (Update: removed `* localhost * block` as it causes trouble on some particular case):

 - `file-scheme * 1p-script block`
 - `file-scheme * inline-script block`